 completebulkload tool simply takes the output path

 importtsv or your MapReduce job put its results, and

 the table name to import into.
 For example:

-$ hadoop jar hbase-VERSION.jar completebulkload [-c /path/to/hbase/config/hbase-site.xml] /user/todd/myoutput mytable
+$ hadoop jar hbase-server-VERSION.jar completebulkload [-c /path/to/hbase/config/hbase-site.xml] /user/todd/myoutput mytable

 -c config-file option can be used to specify a file